8jp6/GOGORO_dec/README.md

 # GOGORO_dec
-using decision tree  to decide whether GOGORO stations are too many or  not enough
+Using decision tree  to decide whether GOGORO stations are too many or  not enough.